 - going to work in the place of an employee.

 Does the Arrangement to Work Involve an Employment Contract?

 An employment contract does not need to be in writing, and the contract can be verbal.
 For an employment agreement to arise, the parties must:

-- Intend to create a legally binding arrangement (that is, the contract the agreement carries legal consequences if it is not observed);
+- intend to create a legally binding arrangement (that is, the contract or agreement carries legal consequences if either party does not follow it);

-- Have a reciprocal relationship, that is the person performing the work gets something in return.
+- have a reciprocal relationship (that is, the person performing the work gets something in return (usually remuneration)).

-What is important in determining whether an unpaid trial shift has veered into the territory of an employment agreement is the nature of the arrangement.
-What the parties have chosen to call the Agreement is not the primary consideration.
-Other relevant factors include the following:
+The nature of the arrangement is what determines whether an unpaid trial shift has shifted into an employment agreement.
+What the parties call the arrangement is not relevant.
+Other relevant factors include the:

-- the significance of the Agreement to the business; and
+- significance of the agreement to the business; and

-If you would like to assess a candidate’s suitability in hospitality, you should employ that person as a casual person and/or for a probationary period, and then pay them accordingly for all hours worked.
+If you want to assess a candidate’s suitability, you should consider employing that person as a casual employee or for a probationary period and paying them accordingly for all hours worked.